 The Weinstein Room is restored to its original 1950's spacious look and it has been brought into the 21st Century with new computers tucked into contemporary "Nova" stations.
-The configuration of the room allows for easy access to both hard copy and electronic resources, and it also serves as a classroom.
+The configuration of the room allows for easy access to both hard copy and electronic resources.

 Mrs. Lena Strauss